Massive perivillous fibrin deposition: Signs and symptoms

 There may be no symptoms of MPFD.
 Doppler ultrasound of the umbilical arteries may not detect reduced blood flow, particularly if a case is not severe.

 Cause

 The cause of MPFD is unknown.
 Current theories suggest an autoimmune cause.
 It is associated with sepsis, intraventricular haemorrhage of the brain, and necrotising enterocolitis in the baby.
 It may also be linked to maternal syphilis infection, and antiphospholipid syndrome, among other conditions.

 Mechanism

 MPFD is caused by deposition fibrous tissue around the chorionic villi of the placenta.
 The placenta often shows lesions upon histology and autopsy.
 The villi become trapped, causing avascular necrosis.
 This causes reduced substance exchange, and movement of the placenta.
 This can cause reduce growth of the foetus, and may lead to miscarriage.

 Diagnosis

 MPFD is diagnosed based on histological examination of the chorionic villi of the placenta.
+Villitis of unknown etiology is distinguished by the occurrence of lymphohistiocytic infiltration in above five villi on several slides.
 This diagnostic process is difficult, as there is great variety in appearance, and an overlap in signs with maternal floor infarction.